Code-dig-ger/Backend/README.md

 python3 -m venv env
 ```

-You have to start a virtual environment everytime you start new terminal -
+You have to start virtual environment everytime you start new terminal -

 **Windows**

 Using gitbash
 ```
 . env/Scripts/activate